couchbase/couchbase-jvm-clients/README.md

 This repository contains the third generation of the Couchbase SDKs on the JVM ("3.0").

-The SDKs are currently in a `beta` state, and should be stable to develop and experiment against.
-Please do not use them in production until we release them as `GA` (planned for January 2020).

 ## Overview

 This repository contains the following projects: